thephpleague/commonmark/docs/1.5/extensions/heading-permalinks.md

 }
 ```

-You could also float the icon just a little bit left of the heading:
+You could also float the symbol just a little bit left of the heading:

 ```css
 .heading-permalink {